EricDobyns/Screeps-Typescript-Boilerplate/readme.md

 OR

-NOTE: You could also adjust the output directory in webpack.config.ts to the above to place the bundled main.js file on build.
+NOTE: You could also adjust the output directory in webpack.config.ts to the above location to update main.js.

 <br>